 The IAS–USA has a clearly defined mission and extensive network of experienced and committed experts in the management of HIV and other viral infections, and is recognized for high-quality, independent educational programs.
 The primary educational and informational programs sponsored by the IAS–USA include CME Courses, Cases on the Web, development of Practice Guidelines, and publication and distribution of Topics in Antiviral Medicine.

-The IAS-USA serves as the secretariat for the logistical planning and organization for the 2017 Conference on Retroviruses and Opportunistic Infections (CROI), which will be held in Seattle, Washington, from February 13 to February 16, 2017.
+The IAS-USA serves as the secretariat for the logistical planning and organization for the 2018 Conference on Retroviruses and Opportunistic Infections (CROI), which will be held in Boston, Massachusetts, from March 4 to March 7, 2018.
 For more information about the CROI conference, please visit www.CROIconference.org.

 The IAS–USA is not affiliated with the International AIDS Society (IAS), an international organization of members working in HIV/AIDS.